How to split screen on multiple monitors

 Move the window to the same position on the secondary monitor

-Use Windows + Shift + Right arrow to move the window back to the other display.
+Using Windows + Shift + Right arrow moves the window back to the original display.
 This works the same way if a window is already snapped, allowing you to skip some of the steps in the previous chapter.

-How do you snap apps when using multiple monitors in Windows 11?
+How do you snap apps when using multiple monitors in Windows?

-We prefer using the mouse to drag each window to its spot.
-However, the shortcut in the last chapter is invaluable if you want to quickly move a window between two or more monitors.
+I prefer using the mouse to drag each window to its spot.
+However, the shortcut in the last chapter is invaluable to me as it allows me to quickly move a window between monitors.
 What about you?
-How do you prefer to use the Windows 11 snap on multiple monitors?
+How do you prefer to use the Snap feature on multiple monitors in Windows 10 and Windows 11?
 How many monitors are you using?
-Let us know your story in the comments below.
+Share your story in the comments below.